If you plan to scale back your working hours, starting a transition to retirement pension could help you to replace your reduced income.

 This is because even though the taxable income payments from a TTR pension are taxed at your marginal tax rate, they will attract a 15% tax offset between preservation age¹ and 59.
 Also, the income payments are tax-free² at age 60 or over.

-As a result, you’ll generally need to draw less income from the TTR pension to replace your reduced salary, as the case study illustrates.
+As a result, you’ll generally need to draw less income from the TTR pension to replace your reduced salary.

 OTHER KEY CONSIDERATIONS